NehrDani/noctis/README.md

 Build bleeding-egde, isomorphic React applications with ease.

+Universal JavaScript applications are tough to setup.
+Either you buy into a framework like [Next.js](https://github.com/zeit/next.js), fork a boilerplate, or set things up yourself.
+Noctis is a tool that gives you the awesome developer experience of [create-react-app](https://github.com/facebook/create-react-app) and enhances it with the configuration needed for SSR.
+Everything else is up to you.

+**Noctis comes with some features:**

+* :fire: Hot Module Replacement for the client and auto restarts for the server.
+No manual reloads or restarts necessary
+* Comes with ESNext (ES6+) JavaScript goodies (through `babel-preset-noctis`)
+* It already uses S(CSS) Modules
+* And all goodies from [create-react-app](https://github.com/facebook/create-react-app)

 * [Creating an App](#creating-an-app) – How to create a new app.

 ## Quick Overview